 - A read-only connection to your bank account

-Some services not available in all states - Line of credit is not available in North Dakota, South Dakota, or Vermont.
+- Some services are not available in all states – Line of credit is not available in North Dakota, South Dakota, or Nevada.

 Lili is a bank designed for freelancers.
 It has a heavy focus on its mobile experience, making it perfect for freelancers who want to manage their money while on the go.

 The bank account comes with no minimum balance and no monthly fees.
 There also are no fees for things like overdrafts, making it one of the cheapest and easiest ways to bank.
 You can easily manage your money through the Lili app and you maintain easy access to cash with more than 30,000 fee-free ATMs around the country.